 - take out a travel insurance when travelling across Schengen.

-Qualifying properties and investments must be held for a minimum period of five years from when the residence permit is issued.
+Qualifying properties must be held for a minimum period of five years from when the residence permit is issued.
 Applicants must also be in possession of stable and regular resources to maintain themselves and their dependents without recourse to the social system of Malta.
 The certificate shall be monitored annually for the initial five years, and then once every five years thereafter.